ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 ## Making changes

-If you would like to make a minor or substantial contribution, you'll need to ensure you have Git and the git-review (at least v1.27) package installed.
+If you would like to make a minor or substantial contribution, you'll need to ensure you have Git installed.

 ### Checking out the code

-For minor or substantial edits, you will need to clone the repsitory of the documentation source code.
+For minor or substantial edits, you will need to clone the repository of the documentation source code.
 This can be done using the Git command:

 ```sh